Brian Ellerbe: Career

 Ellerbe attended Bowie High School in Bowie, Maryland.
 He was a four-year starter at Rutgers University from 1981 to 1985.
 Ellerbe played in the backcourt at Rutgers with John Battle for Tom Young.

 Ellerbe served as a graduate assistant at Rutgers in the 1985–86 season, before becoming an assistant coach at Bowling Green for two seasons.
 In the 1988–89 season, Ellerbe was an assistant coach at George Mason University, then at South Carolina the next season.
 From 1990 to 1994, Ellerbe was an assistant at Virginia.

 Ellerbe became head coach at Loyola University Maryland in 1994.
 In three seasons, Ellerbe turned the team from 9–18 to 13–14.

 From 1997 to 2001, Ellerbe was head coach at the University of Michigan.
 Ellerbe led Michigan to an appearance in the 1998 NCAA tournament and 2000 NIT.
-However, all of Ellerbe's wins in his first two seasons at Michigan were later vacated as a result of the University of Michigan basketball scandal in which four players received money from booster Ed Martin.
-These infractions dated to the previous coaching staff, and Ellerbe himself was cleared of wrongdoing.
+However, all of Ellerbe's wins in his first two seasons at Michigan were later vacated as a result of the Ed Martin scandal, in which four players received money from a booster.
 Following a 10–18 season, Michigan fired Ellerbe on March 13, 2001.

 Ellerbe left coaching to become a consultant for youth and collegiate basketball programs.
 In 2005, Ellerbe became vice president for corporate development at Madison Grace Construction Services.

 In 2009, Ellerbe returned to basketball coaching at George Washington under Karl Hobbs.
 From 2010 to 2013, Ellerbe was an assistant at DePaul on the staff of Oliver Purnell.
 In 2015, Ellerbe joined Todd Bozeman's staff at Morgan State.

-In 2019, Ellerbe once again left coaching to become the Athletic Director at Archbishop Carroll High School (Washington, D.C.).
+In 2019, Ellerbe once again left coaching to become the athletic director at Archbishop Carroll High School (Washington, D.C.).